tiran/defusedxml/README.txt

 aware that a document type definition (DTD) can generate an HTTP request or load a file from the file system.

-The issues have been known for a long time -- billion laughs was first reported in 2003.
-Nevertheless some XML libraries are still vulnerable and even heavy users of XML are surprised by these features.
+None of the issues is new.
+They have been known for a long time.
+Billion laughs was first reported in 2003.
+Nevertheless some XML libraries and applications are still vulnerable and even heavy users of XML are surprised by these features.
+It's hard to say whom to blame for the situation.
+It's too short sighted to shift all blame on XML parsers and XML libraries for using insecure default settings.
+After all they properly implement XML specifications.
+Application developers must not rely that a library is always configured for security and potential harmful data by default.

 Attack vectors